Connor-McCartney/Connor-McCartney.github.io/_pages/misc/qemu.md

 Troubleshooting 'This PC doesn't meet the minimum system requirements to install this version of windows':

-* Minimum 4GB RAM is required
+* Minimum 4GB RAM and 2 CPUs is required
 * TPM and Secure-Boot are required

 We will use swtpm - a TPM emulator.